 The United Methodist Church is a denomination with roots in the Church of England.
 John Wesley, a minister in England, believed strongly that the church should be reaching people inside and outside of the building, through study and service.
-That passion for study and service took hold in America as it formed, the Methodist movement grew rapidly.
+That passion for study and service took hold in America as it formed, and the Methodist movement grew rapidly.

 That same passion is still alive in the Methodist movement today.
 We focus on six areas of ministry: Outreach, Connecting, Celebrating, Equipping, Caring, and Supporting.
 All of these help us become a radically inclusive community of Grace as we seek to make disciples (followers) of Jesus Christ.